Close

 Getting Lost on the Sacred Journey

-Poster Placeholder of - 24 Written by W. Michael Gear and Kathleen O’Neal Gear
+opens in a new windowImage Place holder of - 21 Written by opens in a new windowW.
+Michael Gear and Kathleen O’Neal Gear

 Anthropologists have a fascination with myth that traces its origins back to the late nineteenth century.
 Then in 1949 Joseph Campbell published his classic The Hero With A Thousand Faces, in which he codified the origins and framework for the classic hero’s tale in Western literature.
 Film producer George Lucas popularized Campbell’s work when he acknowledged that he’d relied heavily on Hero With a Thousand Faces in the writing of Star Wars.
 This wasn’t the first time the study of mythology provided the roots for a modern classic.
 J.R.R.
 Tolkien relied on ancient Norse religion—sprinkled with some Celtic overtones—as the basis for his Ring trilogy.